Environmental Law Courses

 - Autumn 2020: Robert A. Weinstock and Amy Marie Hermalik

-This class requires a major paper (20-25 pages) and will have end of class presentations on November 17 from 4:15-8:15pm.
-Participation may be considered in final grading.
+This class requires a major paper (20-25 pages) and will have end-of-class presentation.
+Participation will be considered in the final grading.

 - Autumn 2021: Richard Sandor